The Solent Forum

 The Solent's coast is covered by the Hampshire, Isle of Wight and West Sussex LNRS'.
 They include:

 LNRS' support a strategic approach to off-site biodiversity net gain delivery by agreeing evidence-based locations to expand and connect existing habitat and provide wider environmental benefits.
+Mapped areas shown in the LNRS benefit from a 15% uplift in the value of any transactions or agreements that a landowner undertakes where Biodiversity Net Gain is required as part of the planning application.

 Resources